Call for Papers 2025

 4. Innovation in Education: Does the BYOE submission describe an innovative approach to laboratory-based instruction or an approach that addresses a fundamental student misconception through a hands-on activity?

 5. Broad Interest: Is the paper of interest outside of a narrowly targeted audience?
-Is there potential for crossover of interest to other subject areas or audiences?
+Is there potential for a crossover of interest to other subject areas or audiences?

 6. Significance and Impact: Is the paper of significance relative to other papers in the same field of interest?
 Will other researchers or instructors in the same field adopt the demonstrated experiment?
 Is the submission likely to have an impact on the practice of engineering education?